sitevision/envision/packages/envision-docs/src/pages/utils/dynamic-font-size.md

 beta: true
 ---

-Use Dynamic font size to scale the base font size of an container element.
-Any element inside the container using relative font sizes, for example `em`, will scale proportionally.
+Use Dynamic font size to scale the base font size of an element.
+Any element inside the element using relative font sizes, for example `em`, will scale proportionally.
 There is a given container width where the scaling starts, and a width where scaling stops.
 These parameters may be controlled using modifer classnames as described below.